-The Housing Authorities Risk Retention Pool's ("HARRP") management is pleased to offer this narrative overview and analysis of the financial activities for the fiscal year ended December 31, 2020.
-This discussion and analysis include HARRP as well as HARRP's subsidiary entity, the Affordable Housing Risk Pool ("AHRP"), and AHRP's subsidiary entity, the ORWACA Agency Insurance Services, LLC ("ORWACA").
+The Housing Authorities Risk Retention Pool ("HARRP") management is pleased to offer this narrative overview and analysis of the financial activities for the fiscal year ended December 31, 2021.
+This discussion and analysis includes HARRP as well as HARRP's blended component unit, the Affordable Housing Risk Pool ("AHRP"), and AHRP's subsidiary entity, the ORWACA Agency Insurance Services, LLC ("ORWACA").
 We encourage readers to consider the information presented here in conjunction with HARRP's financial statements and notes.